Society of Deaf and Hard of Hearing Nova Scotians

 Once your application is accepted, you will receive one behind-the-hear hearing aid.
 You are responsible for the cost of the ear mold / earpiece / tubing – appprox. $125.

-Batteries are sold separately and can be purchased at our office.
+Batteries are sold separately and can be purchased at any local hearing aid center, pharmacy, or department store.

 The Hearing Aid Bank relies on donations of behind-the-ear style hearing aids.
 To help us give back to the community, if you know anyone who has a hearing aid that is not longer in use, please consider making a donation to the Cape Breton Hearing Aid Bank so we can continue to provide for Capers in need.